-Notice how the opening verse continues the story from yesterday, Jesus is on his way and Lazarus’ dead body has now been in the tomb for fours days [v17].
+Notice how the opening verse continues the story from yesterday.
+Jesus is on his way and Lazarus’ dead body has now been in the tomb for four days [v17].

-We have no need to go into the forensic details, but with the heat of Israel that is a long time; all we need to say is, Lazarus is well and truly dead.
+We have no need to go into the forensic details, but with the heat in Israel that is a long time.
+All we need to say is: Lazarus is well and truly dead.
 This is an important piece of evidence in this story, and it will be presented to us again later.

 Something to do